New York Yankees World Series Odds

 The Yankees have even shorter odds to win the AL Pennant:

-The Yankees and Astros (78-45) have monster leads within their divisions so these odds reflect the fact that they will almost certainly have home-field advantage in the early rounds of the AL Playoffs.
-The AL Wild Card race is as tight as can be with Tampa Bay, Toronto, and Seattle effectively tied for the three playoff berths.
-Minnesota and Baltimore are tied at 2.5 games behind that trio of teams, and the White Sox are 3.5 games behind.
+The Yankees and Astros (82-47) have monster leads within their divisions so these odds reflect the fact that they will almost certainly have home-field advantage in the early rounds of the AL Playoffs.
+The AL Wild Card race is as tight as can be with Tampa Bay, Toronto, and Seattle within 1.5 games of one another.
+Baltimore, which won two of three games against the Astros in Houston over the weekend, is 1.5 games behind the race for the final Wild Card.

 NY Yankees Update

-The Yankees are 5-14 in August, so they need to get back on the right track in a hurry.
-They could do that in a big way this week with a sweep of the New York Mets in a two-game Subway Series Monday, Aug.
-22, and Tuesday, Aug.
-23.
+The Yankees are 9-16 in August, so they need to get back on the right track in a hurry.
+It actually looked like they might start a significant winning streak last week when they won both games against the Mets and won the first two games against Oakland.
+That momentum came to a halt with losses to the Athletics on Saturday and Sunday.

-That certainly won’t be easy.
-The Mets did fine in their last 11 games — all against playoff-bound Braves and Phillies — with a 6-5 record.
-The Mets are second in the NL behind the Dodgers and lead the Braves by four games in the NL East Divison.

-The Yankees are in dire need of a spark, and getting revenge on the Mets, who won both games the two NY teams played against one another last month, would be a perfect place to do it.
-Despite the poor results in August, the Yankees lead the AL East by eight games and are not in any real immediate danger of dropping into second place in the division.
+This week, New York will stay on the West Coast for a three-game series against the LA Angels, and then they’ll get on a plane for a cross-country flight to Tampa Bay, where it will take on the Rays.
+As the week begins, Tampa Bay is the Yankees’ closest pursuer in the AL East.